dkncus/CrowdRemoval/README.md

 # How to run

+1. Install the required packages by the command line at the root directory with

+`pip install -r requirements.txt`

-1. Create the following folders in root directory:
+2. Create the following folders in root directory:
 - frames
 - frames_color
 - frames_inpainted